-• Print with tinted background color (requires the Cut Marks Option)
+• Cut marks color (requires the Cut Marks option)

 Cut marks can be difficult to detect on some media types.
-You can overcome the problem by printing the cut marks on a yellowish background.
+The available settings let you print cut marks in a color that is best suited to the color of your media.